babusekaran/BDD-Step-Document-Generator/README.md

 open scripts/Step_Doc_Generator.py with your favorite editor and change the directory name (steps_dir) to you desired steps directory

-To generate Data for the document : python Step_Doc_Generator.py
+To generate Data for the document : <br>
+python Step_Doc_Generator.py

-To show the steps in a HTML table : python -m SimpleHTTPServer open http://localhost:8000/step_wiki.html
+To show the steps in a HTML table :<br>
+python -m SimpleHTTPServer <br>
+open http://localhost:8000/step_wiki.html